 Company/Alliance: SaskPower, Fluor, Hitachi, Babcock & Wilcox Canada, Neill and Gunter Ltd, Air Liquide and SNC Lavalin-Cansolv

-Location: Boundary Dam Power Station, Estevan, Saskatchewan, Canada
+Location: Unit #3, Boundary Dam Power Station, Estevan, Saskatchewan, Canada

 Capture Technology: Post-combustion amine